jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 If I'm guilty, so were the realm's past kings.

-Yet, my ancestors turned wood forts into stone castles.
+Impossible.
+My ancestors turned wood forts into stone castles.
 Stone castles into grand palaces.
 Protection made new roads, new farms, new canals safe from Scots and French and rebellious lords.
 Kingly protection kept the realm from tearing itself apart.

+Kings make the realm prosperous.

 But they *earned* that protection through blood and years of riding between battles.
 And I—I inherited it whole and peaceful.
 And now I'm supposed to simply... watch it fade into people's chaos?
 As if England can have no king?

 No. No, I will return.
 I will summon the loyal army.
 I will do what a king must do and protect his people.
+My ancestors used sword and spear.
+I must use gun and cannon.

 I am their king.

-Back at Whitehall, I look up at the painting of my father.
+Back at Whitehall Palace, I look up at the painting of my father.
 England's best artists took years to paint him ascending into Heaven, gold and silver lines showcasing the justice of our Divine Right of Kings.

-I will return father.
+I depart for now.
+But I will return father.
 I will do our house justice.
+I will save England.
+I will save the people.

 I am their king.

-- they used swords and spear.
-I must use gun and cannon.

 #### Universal Laws